Everything you need to know about HPE

 HPE also offers businesses its high-performance computing (HPC) portfolio, offering scale-out and scale-up capabilities for public cloud, on premise, and hybrid environments.
 It aims to meet the requirements and business needs of today's enterprises through purpose-built software, storage, and workloads.
 HPE’s HPC marries the cloud and supercomputing, allowing businesses to access to advanced and high-performance HPC systems while getting access to metered and elastic cloud services.

-Since it became a company in its own right, HPE has worked hard to establish itself as the go-to partner for HPC.
-Among the ten most powerful supercomputers in the world, as tracked by Top500, HPE helped build four.
-This includes Frontier, the most powerful computer in the world and the first to break the exascale barrier, as well as Europe’s most powerful supercomputer Lumi.
+Since it became a company in its own right, HPE has worked hard to establish itself as the go-to partner for high-performance computing (HPC).
+Among the ten most powerful supercomputers in the world, as tracked by the TOP500 list, HPE is credited with building seven of the top ten systems, demonstrating its leadership in the field.

 Organizations that leverage HPE’s HPC infrastructure can use it to create and improve data analytics, optimize business outcomes, and power AI/ML use cases.
 With HPE HPC, organizations can assemble HPE's infrastructure building block components, high-speed and high-capacity storage, dense computing resources, software, and networking to run and manage their own HPC clusters.